All articles

 A wooden table overlooking the ski slopes in Switzerland, which is best explored during the early months of the year - Luxury Escapes

-The beginning of the year is known to be the cheapest to explore Europe, thanks to the high chances of rain and snow, cold temperatures and limited European school holidays.
-January is a great time for sales so shopping in large cosmopolitan cities like Berlin, Paris, and Milan is at its best – if you don’t mind carrying around a coat.
-Although accommodation and flights may be at their cheapest throughout this season, it’s important to keep in mind when organising your itinerary, there’s a chance many attractions, shops, and restaurants may be closed, especially in the traditional summer destinations like Greece, southern Italy, Croatia and Portugal.
+The beginning of the year is the cheapest time to explore Europe, thanks to higher chances of rain and snow, cold temperatures and limited school holidays across the continent.
+January is also peak sales season, so shopping in cosmopolitan cities like Berlin, Paris, and Milan is at its best – if you don’t mind wearing layers.
+Accommodation and flights are at their cheapest this season, but many attractions, shops and restaurants close for the period, especially in summer-dependent destinations like Greece, southern Italy, Croatia and Portugal.

-Make the most of the prime skiing conditions with a visit to the pristine slopes of Switzerland, Italy, France or even Bulgaria, soaking up the alpine air as you gaze across the stunning mountain ranges.
-In March, head north to Scandanavia to witness the mesmerising Northern Lights, with countries like Iceland, Finland and Greenland providing some of the best spots to see them.
-Towards the end of the season, blossoms start blooming and Spring festivities, like Fallas Valencia in Spain, commence with vibrant floral parades and fireworks.
+Make the most of prime skiing conditions on the slopes of Switzerland, Italy, France or Bulgaria, with clear alpine air and sweeping mountain views.
+In March, head north to Scandinavia for the Northern Lights – Iceland and Finland are among the best places to see them.
+Towards the end of the season, blossoms start to bloom and spring festivities, like Fallas Valencia in Spain, bring floral parades and fireworks to the streets.

 This season, expect low prices, cold temperatures and minimal crowds.